jmench/Networks_ChatApp/README.md

 a piece of cake.
 Make sure to follow the steps in order:

-1. __To COMPILE:__ Make sure you are located in the directory of the two C files and the Makefile and type "make" into the command line, then press enter.
+1. __To COMPILE:__ Make sure you are located in the directory of the two C files and the Makefile and type `make` into the command line, then press enter.
 This will compile the files and return two executable files, each named "server" and "client" for their respective files.

-2. __To START SERVER:__ After typing "make", simply type the following command into the command line: "./server PORTNUM" where PORTNUM can be any number between 2000 and 65535.
+2. __To START SERVER:__ After typing "make", simply type the following command into the command line: `./server PORTNUM` where `PORTNUM` can be any number between 2000 and 65535.
 If the port you call is already in use, the program will print an error message and you will just need to run the command again with a new port number.
 Upon success, the screen will print out the steps